loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

   name: emph[TAbs],
 )

-== Programming languages with linear types
+== Lambda calculus and linear types

-This section aims to remind the reader of the lambda calculus, and some of its variants, we assume familiarity with the untyped lambda calculus.
+This section aims to remind the reader of the lambda calculus and some of its variants, we assume familiarity with the untyped lambda calculus.
 We will introduce the simply typed lambda calculus, then extending it with polymorphic types, and finally explain linear types.